 Pensions are wonderful things that help you save for later on in life.
 But there are a few different types to get your head around.
 One of those is a stakeholder pension.

 Stakeholder pensions are great as they have relatively low fees and they help you save flexibly for retirement.
-However, they’re a liiiiittle bit old-school and there are lots of other personal pensions out there nowadays that could be even better – we’re talking low fees, lots of flexibility, the chance for your money to grow and handy technology to help you save.
+However, they’re a liiiiittle bit old-school and there are lots of other personal pensions like PensionBee¹ out there nowadays that are even better – we’re talking low fees, lots of flexibility, the chance for your money to grow more and handy websites and apps to help you save.
 Don’t worry, we’ll explain it all here!